pinguiminvestidor/chroot-factory/README.md

 ## Todo list

  - `buildchroot`: "bootstrap" script to launch your chroot in one command.
 (DONE)
- - `addtochroot`: "installer" of existing applications in chroot environment
+ - `addtochroot`: "installer" of existing applications in chroot environment (DONE)